Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
 ### 12.0-beta - 2023-03-28
 #### Enhancements
-- Jetpack Forms: display carriage returns in user response text to properly display multiline text.
+- Forms: display carriage returns in user response text to properly display multiline text.
-- Jetpack Protect: remove account connection requirement to use the brute force protection feature.
+- Protect: remove account connection requirement to use the brute force protection feature.
-- Jetpack Protect: share IP allow list between the Jetpack Firewall and Brute Force Protection modules.
+- Protect: share IP allow list between the Jetpack Firewall and Brute Force Protection modules.
-- Jetpack Social: add a toggle to enable image generator and choose a default template.
 - Subscriptions: make the Subscribe Block available, even when the Subscriptions module is off, so Subscriptions can be easily enabled.
 - Stats: update visuals for the wp-admin dashboard Stats widget.